tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/challenger-rp2040.md

 func (c ADCChannel) Configure(config ADCConfig) error
 ```

-Configure sets the channel's associated pin to analog input mode or powers on the temperature sensor for ADC_TEMP_SENSOR.
+Configure sets the channel's associated pin to analog input mode.
 The powered on temperature sensor increases ADC_AVDD current by approximately 40 μA.